libretro/docs/docs/development/coding-standards.md

 ### vim configuration for Libretro style

-Coders who use the **vim** editor can create a `vimrc` configuration file with the following settings in order to pre-set RetroArch indendtation style.
+Coders who use the **vim** editor can create a `vimrc` configuration file with the following settings in order to pre-set RetroArch indentation style.

 ```
 set hls